Author:

 "You’ll trip," he said simply.
 "It’s just a wire.
 It’s not connected to anything.
 At best, you’ll just fall down.
 At worst, you’ll get a sprained ankle or wrist, or a bump on the head, depending on how you fall."

-“Okay, I’ll keep my eyes open,” she said.
+"Okay, I’ll keep my eyes open," she said, and found herself smiling.

-“And don’t go into my house if I’m not there,” he cautioned.
-“It’s booby-trapped up the wazoo.”
+"And — important safety tip: don’t go into my house if I’m not there," he cautioned.
+"It’s booby-trapped up the wazoo."

-“Got it,” she said.
-“Booby traps.
-So how do I find you once I get past the tripwire?”
+"Got it," she said.
+"Booby traps.
+Wazoo.
+So how do I find you, once I get past the tripwire?"

-“You can call my name or wait for me.
+"You can call my name once or twice, or you could wait for me.
 I’m not usually far from the house.
 Except around dawn.
 That’s when I go for a run.
-In fact, I wanted to invite you along tomorrow.
+In fact, I wanted to invite you to come along tomorrow, if that appeals to you at all.
 I can be at the end of your driveway at six.
 If you’re there, we can run together.
-If you’re not, I’ll run alone.”
+If you’re not, I’ll run alone."

 "I’d like that," she replied, "but I’m not sure what my fitness level is.
 I don’t know how far and how fast I can go."

-“Okay,” he said with a shrug.
-“That’s fine.
-I’d rather run slow with company than fast by myself.”
-With that, he smiled and turned and walked away.
+"Okay," he said with a shrug.
+"That’s fine.
+I’d rather run slow with company than fast by myself."
+With that, he smiled, turned, and walked away.

-Caresse stood in silence, watching her strange neighbor as he walked away.
+Caresse stood in silence, watching her strange neighbor as he ambled down the road.
 She wasn’t sure what to make of him.
-Even with the goofy, obvious alias -- or maybe in part because of it -- he did seem to be one of those people who were exactly what they appeared to be.
-Of course, you could never tell.
+Even with the goofy, obvious alias — or maybe in part because of it — he did seem to be one of those people who were exactly what they appeared to be.
+Of course, you can never tell.
 What was he really up to?
 Why was he living in the woods?
 Was his house really booby-trapped?
 He seemed to be living a little boy's fantasy.
 At the same time, he did save her a lot of time and effort by hauling those things upstairs.
 She looked around at the items remaining in her van.
 They could all wait until tomorrow.
 She closed and locked the van, then closed and locked the garage.

 Caresse spread her new sheets and blanket on her bed.
 She wrestled her new pillow into its new pillowcase.
-Then she installed the lock on her bedroom door.
-She also serviced her side arm, and put it in a big plastic bag, which she brought into the shower with her.
+Then, with the help of a power drill and screwdriver from the garage, she installed the lock on her bedroom door.
+She also serviced her side arm, and put it in a big plastic bag, which she brought with her into the shower.
 Thankfully, the water was good and hot, and there was plenty of it.

 After her shower, she made and devoured a quick dinner (two turkey burgers, an avocado, some salad with fresh tomatoes and olive oil, and a cold beer).
 Then she double-checked the locks on all the doors and windows, put on a pair of soft pajamas, and fell into a deep, well-deserved sleep.